 Every day, the average worker receives 121 emails and sends 40, which means the risk of fatigue-induced mistakes is high - and it only takes one mistake to cause a costly data breach.
 Scale to hundreds or thousands of employees, and it’s almost a certainty.
 Let’s say we have a company of 5,000 employees all using email.
 That’s 200,000 emails sent every day – but in reality I bet it’s far higher in most enterprises.

-Our recent research into employee-led data breaches in US organisations puts this into perspective: 45% of employees admitted to accidentally sharing information to the wrong person.
+Our recent Data Privacy in 2019 research report into employee-led data breaches in US organisations puts this into perspective: 45% of employees admitted to accidentally sharing information to the wrong person.
 Although this is often washed over by enterprises, those 200,000 emails probably contain a good amount of very sensitive data that’s trusted to the employee hitting the send button, and trusted to a mistake-free process that clearly isn’t all that mistake-free!

-Organisations getting ahead of employee-led data breaches are taking pro-active steps to mitigate – using intelligent platforms and new risk-based techniques to pick up mistakes to help employees avoid rushing headlong into what could be a career-limiting incident.
+Organisations getting ahead of employee-led data breaches are taking pro-active steps to mitigate – using intelligent platforms like Egress Intelligent Email Security and new risk-based techniques to pick up mistakes to help employees avoid rushing headlong into what could be a career-limiting incident.

 So while 20 minutes to recover from a task might seem like a long time in the daily deluge – and it is in terms of basic productivity – think about how much productivity will be lost repairing the damage of a data breach.
 Whether that’s customer data going out to the wrong person, or commercial content being sent to the wrong company causing a lost bid or breaking a non-disclosure agreement – these incidents take days of remediation, if not months – and cost careers.

 You can read about our study here to see how your perceptions compare to practice.